What is a Triangular Fibrocartilage Complex Tear?

 Partial tears and even some complete tears may be successfully treated with rest, splinting, anti-inflammatory medication, and occupational therapy.
 Complete tears that result in pain, clicking, and instability of the wrist may benefit from arthroscopically-assisted minimally invasive open surgery to debride the cartilage and to repair the ligament in order to restore stable alignment of the radius and ulna.s.

 The TFCC is a complex structure with many parts, many ways to be injured, and many possible treatments.
-Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, clear the confusion, and return to a stable and comfortable wrist.
+Call Dr. Pruzansky at 212-249-8700 to schedule an appointment.

 Video description: The triangular fibrocartilage tear is being trimmed to a stable border.
 The ulnar head is seen below and the lunate above.